Daily terms used and general information about IDP

 Finally, please do not give a gift to your child’s primary care giver.
 This is a special day for your child, and opportunities for caregiver thank you’s are considered at other times.

 IDP has student caregivers every quarter who participate in the IDP teaching program through an internship.
-They spend 8 hours per week working with the babies (under the supervision of our permanent teaching staff) and are enrolled in a lecture + discussion course.
+They spend 9 hours per week working with the babies (under the supervision of our permanent teaching staff) and are enrolled in a lecture + discussion course.
 “First quarter” caregivers (Psychology 134A) are new to IDP.
 “Second quarter” caregivers (Psychology 134C) have completed one quarter of training at IDP.
-“Third quarter” caregivers (Psychology 193) have been at IDP for at least two quarters and have been invited to complete a third.
-“Volunteers” have completed three quarters of training at IDP but are no longer receiving course credit for their IDP participation.
+“Third quarter” caregivers (Psychology 134E) have been at IDP for at least two quarters and have been invited to complete a third.
+“GIV’s (graduated intern volunteers)” have completed three quarters of training at IDP but are no longer receiving course credit for their IDP participation.

 Parents are strongly encouraged to get to know the student caregivers.
 A caregiver photo board is provided to help parents get acquainted with names and faces.
 Various social events are planned throughout the year to invite parent-caregiver interactions.
 Student caregivers are very important in the lives of the IDP babies and they enjoy building relationships with IDP parents.

-Every morning at 10:00 we have circle time, a time when all children are invited to join together for singing, finger play, puppets, stories, etc. Circle time is child-directed; particular songs and activities are chosen by the children and the length of circle time varies, depending on the children’s interest.
+Every morning we have circle time, a time when all children are invited to join together for singing, finger play, puppets, stories, etc. Circle time is child-directed; particular songs and activities are chosen by the children and the length of circle time varies, depending on the children’s interest.

 Any child who prefers not to participate in circle time is encouraged to participate in any other non-disruptive activity.
 A caregiver or parent will accompany that child in the activity of his/her choice without disrupting the children who are still enjoying circle time.

 Clothing and Diapers